Products

 One property.
 Full transaction history.

-BrightCat matches transactions using standardized address and validated postal code.
+BrightCat matches transactions using stable property identity.
 Every sale is connected to prior listings, price changes, and time on market.

 No breaks.
 No duplicates.
 No missing history.